 Nat Tarnopol was the man who ended up with Brunswick Records after an association with Decca.
 This label is where you can find greats like Jackie Wilson, although the origins of the company go all the way back to 1916.

 Tico Records was another label founded by George Goldner that ended up in the hands of Morris Levy.
 Goldner was a New Yorker involved with the “Mambonik” scene, and would often take trips to Cuba to look for new talent.
-Tico is the label where Tito Puente got his start.
+Tico is also the label where Spanish Harlem’s own Tito Puente also got his start.

 These albums at Amoeba Records in Los Angeles hold the secrets of the foundations of indie label music manufacturing and distribution in America.
 These albums are located on the bottom shelf of the classical music section of the store, which just goes to show you how many people aren’t looking at or for them.
 Demand may be low for 78rpm records, but they are the most historically valuable product in all Amoeba.